Cultural depictions of Mary, Queen of Scots

 Mary, Queen of Scots, has inspired artistic and cultural works for more than four centuries.
 The following lists cover various media, enduring works of high art, and recent representations in popular culture.
 The entries represent portrayals that a reader has a reasonable chance of encountering rather than a complete catalogue.

 Films

-In the 1936, 1971 and 2018 film biographies of Mary, fictional meetings between Queens Mary and Elizabeth take place.
+The 1936, 1971 and 2018 film dramatizes a fictional meetings between Queens Mary and Elizabeth take place.